-Until and including 2020, a total of 1408 children have come from China to the Netherlands.
+Until and including 2021, a total of 1408 children have come from China to the Netherlands.
 For the last couple of years, this number varies between 15-20 adoptions per year.
+No children have arrived in the last 2 years due to the corona pandemic.